Catrin Dafydd: Work

 Dafydd's first Welsh-language novel, Pili Pala, was published in 2006 and her first English-language novel, Random Deaths and Custard, in 2007.

 She co-wrote the television drama Ar y Tracs in 2009.
 She later became one of the writers for the S4C soap opera, Pobol y Cwm.

 In August 2018, Dafydd won the Crown at the National Eisteddfod of Wales, in Cardiff Bay, for a poetry collection on the theme of Olion (Traces), exploring Welshness in the Grangetown area of Cardiff.
 Archdruid Geraint Llifon caused argument at the award ceremony by claiming that Dafydd could not have achieved her win without men.
 He later apologised.

 Politics

-Dafydd is an supporter of Welsh independence and has ratified her position in print:
+Dafydd is a supporter of Welsh independence and has ratified her position in print:

 "Someone close to me asked me recently what my obsession with Independence was.
 I was unequivocally clear.
 I'm not obsessed with the idea of being independent, but I am obsessed with what being independent would do to our people.
 All across Wales, from Pembroke Dock to Pontypridd, people are being failed.
 Paying the price that massive decisions that affect the way we live our lives are being made in London.
 In the imperialist capital!
 We are the people best able to make decisions about ourselves.
 Independence would give us agency, would give our communities sovereignty – would give us the freedom to choose how we want to live our short lives!"